-Official tests from the outgoing NEDC testing procedure give the C 300 de fuel-efficiency figures of up to 188mpg, with CO2 emissions from just 39g/km – increasing slightly to 42g/km when larger alloy wheels are fitted.
-Fuel economy will, of course, vary wildly depending on how owners charge and drive the C 300 de, but company-car drivers are sure to be drawn to its low Benefit-in-Kind (BiK) band.
-Road tax will cost £130 a year – £10 less than a non-hybrid model.
+Official tests from the outgoing NEDC testing procedure give the C 300 de fuel-efficiency figures of up to 235.4mpg, with CO2 emissions from just 31g/km – increasing slightly when larger alloy wheels are fitted.
+Fuel economy will, of course, vary wildly depending on how owners charge and drive the C 300 de, but company car drivers are sure to be drawn to its low Benefit-in-Kind (BiK) band.
+VED (road tax) will cost the discounted rate each year.

-A water-cooled on-board 7.4kW charger means the C 300 de can be topped up from around 10 to 100% capacity in 1.5 hours using a wallbox, or around five hours from a domestic socket.
+A water-cooled on-board 7.4kW charger means the C 300 de can be topped up from around 10 to 100 per cent capacity in 1.5 hours using a wall box, or around five hours from a domestic socket.

 Engines, drive & performance

-You wouldn't necessarily know it while gliding around town in near-silence, with just a faint whine from the motor and gearbox.
-Apart from the slightly sudden take-off from standstill, it's an impressively relaxed experience, and Mercedes has found a good blend between the feeling off energy recuperation and conventional brakes as you slow down.
+You wouldn’t necessarily know it while gliding around town in near silence, with just a faint whine from the motor and gearbox.
+Apart from the slightly sudden take-off from standstill, it’s an impressively relaxed experience, and Mercedes has found a good blend between the feeling of energy recuperation and conventional brakes as you slow down.

-Press the accelerator pedal hard and the diesel engine cuts in as revs increase, changing the noise inside audibly, but remaining just as refined as a regular diesel C-Class fitted with the same engine.
-The weight of the electric motor and battery pack does take its toll on performance, though, so the C 300 de doesn't feel quite as fast as its on-paper figures.
+Press the accelerator pedal hard, and the diesel engine cuts in as revs increase.
+While this audibly changes the noise inside the cabin, the car remains just as refined as a regular diesel C-Class fitted with the same engine.
+The weight of the electric motor and battery pack does take its toll on performance, though, so the C 300 de doesn’t feel quite as fast as its on-paper figures.

-It urges you to drive efficiently, too; providing 'ECO Assist' tips and even haptic prompts through the accelerator pedal itself, encouraging you to maximise economy and EV driving.
-By vibrating the pedal, it lets the driver know more power is only available by firing up the diesel engine.
+It urges you to drive efficiently, too, but providing ‘ECO Assist’ tips and even haptic prompts through the accelerator pedal itself, all encouraging you to maximise economy and EV driving.
+By vibrating the pedal, it lets the driver know more power is available only by firing up the diesel engine.

 Interior & comfort

-Either way, it'll boast one of the best designs currently available, with upmarket materials, classy ambient lighting and standard Artico leather seats.
-For the facelift, the central infotainment screen was joined by a digital instrument cluster sitting behind the steering wheel, but it's not quite as slick as the dual-screen setup found in the latest Mercedes A-Class.
+It uses upmarket materials, classy ambient lighting and standard Artico leather seats.
+For the facelift, the central infotainment screen was joined by a digital instrument cluster sitting behind the steering wheel, but it’s not quite as slick as the dual-screen set-up found in the latest Mercedes A-Class.
 In the C 300 de it is, however, also possible to delve into information about the hybrid powertrain, charging status and so on.

 Practicality & boot space